primeval-io/primeval-reflex/README.md

 ```

 This prints `Hello world!`.
 This showed how to change a result.
 We could also decide not to call `handler.invoke()` at all, or call it several times.
 It's up to us!
 Now, what if we wanted to change the arguments?
-We can create another interceptor for this:
+We can create another interceptor for that purpose:

 ```java